 After a brief investigation, I’ve resolved that yogurt is a people-pleaser.
 Finding your right match is all about identifying your needs.
 Here are some considerations about trending styles and brands for the next time you have an identity crisis in an aisle:

 You like things low-frills and power-packed.

 The skyrs hail from Iceland…which is why they’re called Icelandic yogurt.
-Like Greek yogurts, skyrs could through an additional straining process that removes whey and water.
+Like Greek yogurts, skyrs go through an additional straining process that removes whey and water.
 Because of the filtration, some skyrs require four times as much milk as our traditional stateside yogurts do.
 What results is a thick gel, a bit glossier than you’d see in a Greek yogurt.
 (Skyr can technically be considered a cheese but functions as yogurt.)

 You need to fuel up.

 Siggi’s manages to keep its sugar count below four grams per cup, and its plain variety uses skim milk, yet it all fills you up.
 (Many Icelandic skyrs are made with artificial sweeteners—which, like, isn’t great.)
 With 17 grams of protein per cup, Siggi’s provides the perfect sustenance for a morning on which you just need to…well, sustain.
 Siggi’s is having a bit of a moment.
 You can pick up a cup at most Starbucks.